 Pattern: Preferred flight path would be to have a launch location of the sUAS in the downshear-left quadrant.
-Since a goal of the inflow module would be to sample the region of downdraft cooled air (left image in picture below), the P-3 would fly an inflow pattern in the rain-free region between rainband regions (red arrow in right image below).
-The P-3 would release up to 10 equally spaced dropsondes along the inflow trajectory.
-Upon reaching the upshear direction, or reaching precipitation, the P-3 turns towards the eye and begins a standard figure-4 or rotated figure-4 pattern depending on time left in mission.
-As with all sUAS TC missions, coincident P-3 flight level, TDR, dropsonde, Steamsonde, Airborne eXpendable BathioThermograph (AXBT), Stepped Frequency Microwave Radiometer (SFMR) for sUAS comparison and validation are highly desired.
+Since a goal of the inflow module would be to sample the region of downdraft cooled air (left image in Figure 2), the P-3 would fly an inflow pattern in the rain-free region between rainbands (red arrow in right image of Figure 2).
+The P-3 would release up to 10 equally spaced dropsondes (and/or StreamSondes) along the inflow trajectory.
+Upon reaching the upshear direction, or reaching precipitation, the P-3 turns towards the eye and begins a standard figure-4 or rotated figure-4 pattern depending on time left in the mission.
+As with all sUAS TC missions, coincident P-3 flight level, TDR, dropsonde, StreamSonde, Airborne eXpendable BathyThermograph (AXBT), Stepped Frequency Microwave Radiometer (SFMR) for sUAS comparison and validation are highly desired.
 With a figure-4 flight pattern, the coincident observations can happen after the second leg.
-Deconfliction between the P-3, sUAS, and other aircraft (e.g., AF C-130s) will be carried out according to inter-agency guidelines described in the 2023 NHOP.
+Deconfliction between the P-3, sUAS, and other aircraft (e.g., AF C-130s) will be carried out according to inter-agency guidelines described in the 2024 NHOP.